vision4robotics/DCFTracking4UAV/demo/readme.md

    };
    ```

-5. run run_all_trackers_UAV123.m
+5. Run run_all_trackers_UAV123.m

-6. the results are saved as .mat files in folder ./all_trk_results/UAV123/AutoTrack
+6. The results are saved as .mat files in folder ./all_trk_results/UAV123/AutoTrack

 ## To implement more trackers

-1. put the tracker folders that you want to run in ./tracker_set
+1. Put the tracker folders that you want to run in ./tracker_set
-2. add the trackers' structs in trackers_info.m
+2. Add the trackers' structs in trackers_info.m
-3. run run_all_trackers_UAV123.m.
+3. Run run_all_trackers_UAV123.m.

 ## More details